MARPAT: Design and colors

 Different ratios and variations of colors were tested before final candidate patterns were actually printed to textile for field trials.
 A modified version of Vietnam War–era tiger stripe also made it to final trials but was eliminated due to MARPAT being superior in all environments.
 The purpose of the digitized pattern is to create visual "noise" and prevent the eye from identifying any visual templates.
 Thus, the pattern is intended to not register as any particular shape or pattern that could be distinguished.

 There were initially three MARPAT patterns tested: Woodland, Desert, and Urban.
 While keeping the rights for Urban, only the Woodland and Desert patterns were adopted by the Marine Corps for general issue, replacing the U.S. Woodland pattern and the U.S. Three-Color Desert pattern.
 Webbing and equipment worn with MARPAT Woodland and MARPAT Desert is produced in Coyote Brown, a mid-tone color common to both the woodland and desert patterns.
+These colors are drab and supposedly natural looking, and are medium toned to reflect surrounding light and color.
+This is instead of earlier "primary" colors.

 Although a digital snow pattern has also been adopted on cold-weather training over-garments, this uses a different pattern from the Canadian company Hyperstealth.

 Authentic MARPAT material is distinguishable by a miniature "Eagle, Globe, and Anchor" emblem incorporated into the pattern above the letters "USMC", in both the woodland and desert patterns.